csoltenborn/GoogleTestAdapter/README.md

 ### Building, testing, debugging

 Google Test Adapter has been created using Visual Studio 2015 and Nuget, which are the only requirements for building GTA.
-Its main solution *Google Test Extension* consists of three projects:
+Its main solution *GoogleTestExtension* consists of three projects:

 * GoogleTestAdapter contains the actual adapter code
 * GoogleTestAdapterVSIX adds the VS Options page and some resources